 Strengthening our Community Fund

 The majority of applications fall into this category.
-Applicants under this category have programs with outcomes that relate to our United Way focus areas and can clearly show the impact that their organization will have.
+Applicants under this category have programs that relate to our United Way focus areas, or the agency’s core community work relates to the United Way’s priority areas and outcomes, and can clearly show the impact that their organization will have.
 The programs are aligned with the organization’s mission and mandate and the organization has the necessary resources, expertise, and processes to implement and evaluate the work.
-Applications can focus on a specific program or an agencies core community work.
+Again, applications can focus on a specific program or an agency’s core community work.

 Community Innovation Fund

-What do we mean by “innovation”?: changing the way we work, our habits, our behaviours, our daily practices.
-It is the creation of better, more effective products, processes, services, technologies or ideas that would free community resources to increase the resiliency of our region.
-Organizations applying to this fund are newly formed, or in the process of forming and are seeking to respond to a particular issue.
+What do we mean by “innovation”?
+It’s the creation of more effective products, processes, services, technologies or ideas that would free community resources to increase the resiliency of our region.
+Organizations applying to this fund are newly formed or are in the process of forming and are seeking to respond to a particular issue.
 The organization may know that something needs to happen, but wants to explore the “why” and the “how”.
-It could also mean that changing landscape has rendered the organization’s traditional approaches ineffective and, consequently, there is a need for the organization to explore alternatives.
-One big idea at a time!
-This fund isn’t designed to take approaches from other regions or organizations and simply apply them in our region – it’s meant to identify new ideas!
-This is a 1 year, one time only, grant and agencies who receive this funding may consider applying to the Strengthening our Community Fund in subsequent years.
+It could also mean that the changing landscape has rendered an organization’s traditional approaches ineffective and therefore must explore alternatives.
+This fund is not designed to take approaches from other regions or organizations and simply apply them in our region but to to identify new ideas.
+This is a one-year grant; agencies that receive this funding may consider applying to the Strengthening Our Community Fund in subsequent years.

-Initiatives funded by the Strategic Community Partnership fund will apply a collective impact approach to advance community change strategies.
-An organization may consider this fund if the initiative requires a strategic commitment and the United Way will be an active partner.
-Initiatives could be led by a community organization, a collaboration of organizations, or on occasion, the United Way itself.
-This fund offers up to three year funding agreements with the flexibility to expand based on the situation and outcomes.
-These initiatives involve multiple partners who have a common agenda and shared reporting responsibilities.
-These funding opportunities will be focused specifically on community change/systems change.
+Agencies funded by the Collective Impact Initiatives Fund will apply a collective impact approach to advance community change strategies.
+An organization may consider this fund if an initiative requires a strategic commitment and the United Way will be an active partner.
+Initiatives could be led by a community organization, a group of organizations working collaboratively, or on occasion, the United Way itself.
+Collaboration may include partners from the business sector, government and community, all of whom have a common agenda and shared reporting responsibilities.
+Work may involve research, planning, public education or creation of new initiatives.
+This fund offers funding agreements of up to three years, with the flexibility to expand based on situation and outcomes.
+These funding opportunities will be focused specifically on community/systems change.

-If you have already have a profile with our online application platform, you can simply log in and click to request an application.
-Keep in mind that applications are only available when the funding process is open (spring 2018) and forms will be assigned within 2 business days of their request.
+If you already have a profile on our online application platform, simply log in and click to request an application.
+Please note that applications are only available while the funding process is open and forms will be assigned within two business days of their request.